tmoens/zfm-documentation/README.md

 Marketing and usage of the Zebrafish Facility Manager

+## Development Practices

+Just record of how we generally approach development, which tools we use and so on.
+It helps for remembering things like how to create a release or the general approach taken in writing automated tests.

+## Data Migration

+Ideas on how to bring data for a new customer into the system.
+Also documents the data migration tools.
+I believe it needs to be brought up to date.

 ## Building the documentation

 The process is simple and the same for each document.